odewahn/genai-content-workflow-demo/README.md

-# TO DO

-Redo scripts file to assume relative directories Recompile fetcher to use config file `~/.fetcher`
-Add the persona prompt into the hash computation in prompter

 # Set up a working directory

-For the purposes of this walkthrough, tlet's assume all files are in a directory called `genai-tutorial`:
+For the purposes of this walkthrough, let's assume all files are in a directory called `genai-tutorial`:

 ```
 cd ~